ddev/ddev/docs/users/step-debugging.md

 * Temporarily disable any firewall if you're having trouble.
 Xdebug is a network protocol, and the php process inside the web container must be able to establish a TCP connection to the listening IDE (PhpStorm, for example).
 * Use `ddev xdebug on` to enable xdebug when you want it, and `ddev xdebug off` when you're done with it.
-* Don't assume that some obscure piece of code is being executed and put a breakpoint there.
-Start by putting a breakpoint at the first executable line in your index.php.
-Oh-so-many times people think it should be stopping, but their code is not being executed.
+* Set a breakpoint at the first executable line of your index.php.
+* Tell your IDE to start listening.
+(PhpStorm: Click the telephone button, vscode: run the debugger.)
+* Use `curl` or a browser to create a web request.
+For example, `curl https://d9.ddev.site`
+* If the IDE doesn't respond, take a look at `ddev logs`.
+If you see a message like ""PHP message: Xdebug: [Step Debug] Could not connect to debugging client.
+Tried: host.docker.internal:9000 (through xdebug.client_host/xdebug.client_port)" then php/xdebug (inside the container) is not able to make a connection to port 9000.
 * `ddev ssh` into the web container.
-Can you `ping host.docker.internal` (and get responses)?
+Can you `telnet host.docker.internal` and have it connect?
 If you can't, you might have an over-aggressive firewall.
-Try to disable it, or add a rule that would allow the connection to pass through.
+Disable it, or add a rule that would allow the connection to pass through.
 For example, on Debian/ Ubuntu that would be `sudo ufw allow 9000/tcp`.
 * In PhpStorm, disable the "listen for connections" button so it won't listen.
 Or just exit PhpStorm.
+With another IDE like vscode, stop the debugger from listening.
 * `ddev ssh`: Can `telnet host.docker.internal 9000` connect?
 If it does, you have something else running on port 9000, probably php-fpm.
 On the host, use `sudo lsof -i :9000 -sTCP:LISTEN` to find out what is there and stop it, or [change the xdebug port and configure PhpStorm to use the new one](#using-xdebug-on-a-port-other-than-the-default) .
 Don't continue debugging until your telnet command does not connect.
 * Now click the listen button on PhpStorm to start it listening for connections.
 * `ddev ssh` and try the `telnet host.docker.internal 9000` again.
 It should connect.
 If not, maybe PhpStorm is not listening, or not configured to listen on port 9000?
 * Check to make sure that Xdebug is enabled.
 You can use `php -i | grep Xdebug` inside the container, or use any other technique you want that gives the output of `phpinfo()`, including Drupal's admin/reports/status/php.
 You should see `with Xdebug v2.9.6, Copyright (c) 2002-2020` and `php -i | grep "xdebug.remote_enable"` should give you `xdebug.remote_enable: On`.
 * Set a breakpoint in the first relevant line of the index.php of your project and then visit the site in a browser.
 It should stop at that first line.
+* If you are using PhpStorm inside WSL2 (or perhaps other Linux configurations), under `Help→ Edit Custom VM Options`, add an additional line: `-Djava.net.preferIPv4Stack=true` This makes PhpStorm listen for Xdebug using IPV4; the Linux version of PhpStorm seems to default to using only IPV6.